GiovanniGrieco/liblists/README.md

 Remember, if you are using _Linux_, to do ```make install``` or programs won't run.

-On _Windows_ the Makefile is broken, I made, hopefully temporally, a batch script.
+On _Windows_ the Makefile is broken.
+I made temporally a batch script.
 Just type
 ```Shell
 compile_windows.bat
 ```

-This automated process also compile example programs, just as a proof of concept on what can be done.
+This automated process also compiles example programs, just as a proof of concept on what can be done.
 Binaries will be saved in ```build``` folder.

 ### Clean source folder from binaries
 ```Shell